-The Emergency Support Instrument provides support to help Member States in their efforts to address the coronavirus pandemic.
-It provides a broad EU toolbox to respond to needs which can be best addressed in a strategic, coordinated manner at European level.
-As a financing arm of the Joint European Roadmap towards lifting COVID-19 containment measures, the instrument helps mitigate the immediate consequences of the pandemic and anticipate the needs related to the exit and recovery.
+The Emergency Support Instrument helps Member States in their efforts to address the coronavirus pandemic.
+It responds to needs that can be best addressed in a strategic, coordinated manner at European level.
+As a financing arm of the Joint European Roadmap towards lifting coronavirus containment measures, the instrument helps mitigate the immediate consequences of the pandemic and anticipate the needs related to the exit and recovery.

 All the latest information on the actions financed by the Emergency Support Instrument and their implementation will be published on this page.

 A significant part of the budget available under the European Support Instrument will be used to secure the production of vaccines in the EU and sufficient supplies for its Member States through Advance Purchase Agreements with vaccine producers.
 This is part of the European Commission’s vaccine strategy.

 To date, the European Commission reached agreements with six pharmaceutical companies for the purchase of a potential vaccine against COVID-19 once the vaccine has proven to be safe and effective: